sooox-cc/ServerSeekerV2/README.md

   bot and server terminated within a month of the sale.
 At the time I was looking for a project to sink my endless amounts of free time into, so shortly after the sale, I started developing this :)

+- Q: Why don't you provide support for setting this up?
+- A: To raise the barrier of entry for server scanning.
+People have often come to me asking how they can use these tools for griefing servers or harassing innocent people.
+I enjoy FOSS software and wish to keep all my software fully open source forever but if people want to use my software to harm others then I'm going to intentionally make it harder to use such that only people who actually know what they are doing can use this.

 ## Related projects

 - [Discord Bot](https://git.funtimes909.xyz/ServerSeekerV2/ServerSeekerV2-Discord-Bot)